The English bluebell is a perennial wildflower bulb. It is native to the British Isles and widespread throughout Europe and North America.

 English Bluebell Care

-Plant English bluebell bulbs in late summer.
-Work two to four inches of organic matter into the soil.
+When planting them, work two to four inches of organic matter into the soil.
 Use a trowel to loosen the soil.
 Remove any weeds.
 Dig a hole about four inches deep or twice as deep as the bulb's length.
 Set the bulb vertically, the pointed end facing upwards.
 In groups of five or more, space them three to six inches apart.
-Cover each bulb with soil gently.
-Tamp down the top of the soil.
+Cover each bulb with soil and tamp down the top of the soil.

-Bluebells are usually grown from bulbs, which thrive in soil that is moist, well-drained, and moderately fertile.
+Bluebells thrive in soil that is moist, well-drained, and moderately fertile.
 Overall, they adapt to all soil types and slightly acidic to slightly alkaline pH levels.

 English bluebells require ample moisture during their growth period in the winter (in warmer climates) and spring.
 Water bulbs well after planting.
-To maintain slight moisture, water whenever the top two to four inches of soil dries.
-When growth appears, water only lightly.
-Overwatering may cause bulb rot.
+To keep the soil moist, water whenever the top two to four inches of soil dries.
+When growth appears, water only lightly, as overwatering may cause bulb rot.
 After flowering, water until the foliage dies back.
 When watered well for the first couple of seasons, English bluebells multiply quickly.

 Propagating English Bluebells